 - Someone else does it for you

-If you are a traditionally published author, chances are that someone else do the book formatting on your behalf.
+If you are a traditionally published author, chances are that someone else will do the book formatting on your behalf.
 In fact, you may not have much say at all in the entire process even if you wanted to.
 This is one of the benefits (or disadvantages - depending on your perspective) of being traditionally published.
 You can either view this as a lack of burden or a lack of control - I'll let you be the judge.
 If you are an indie author, on the other hand, this is very much a choice you will have to make.
 For indie authors, this decision is very often driven by costs.
-You can save money by doing your book formatting yourself or you can pay spend money and farm the work out to a professional.
+You can save money by doing your book formatting yourself or you can spend money and farm the work out to a professional.

 Tools of the trade

 Is it really possible to do your own book formatting?
 Well, actually it is and for anyone willing to put in a bit of effort, it's not as hard as you might imagine.
 Lots of independent authors do, in fact, do their own book formatting.
 Now, if you're going to have someone else do your book formatting for you, that's perfectly fine, too.
 It's not for everyone and there is a degree of technical know-how needed.
 If you are brave enough to take this task on yourself, and in so doing save yourself a bit of money in the process, the first thing to know is that there are lots of software tools available to help you.
 These vary in complexity and features but you're really spoilt for choice nowadays.
 Here are just some of the more popular ones: